Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/market_research.md

 proposed a second market to Kitty of a third world country where the journeys are less dangerous than those currently taken, but still require a lot of vaccinations in one go.
 We then looked at current large capacity cold boxes, and how the existing smile addresses those issues.
+This led us to conclude that shrinking the smile would be viable for such a market, but some key constraints applied that would be different to a box in the west.